JasselD/JasselNotes/COMP607/Protected Health Information.md

 - PHI
-- Definition: Refers to any health related information that can be linked to an individual and is protected under regulations such as the Health Insurance Portability.
+- Definition: Refers to any <mark style="background: #ABF7F7A6;">health related information</mark> that can be <mark style="background: #ABF7F7A6;">linked to an individual</mark> and is <mark style="background: #ABF7F7A6;">protected under regulations</mark> such as the Health Insurance Portability.
 PHI includes medical data, payment information, and any personal details that could be used to identify a person in a healthcare context
 - Key Aspects:
 	- Health information (Information about person's health)
 		- Medical history